 Just two years ago, Huckabee cheerfully announced to a meeting of the Hispanic advocacy group League of United Latin American Citizens that "Pretty soon, Southern white guys like me may be in the minority."
 Who's writing this guy's speeches -- Al Sharpton?
 (Actually, take out "Southern" and "white," and I agree with Huckabee's sentiment).

 He said the transition from Arkansas' Southern traditions would "require extraordinary efforts on both sides of the border."
 But, curiously, most of the efforts Huckabee described would come entirely from this side of the border.
 Arkansas, he pledged, would celebrate diversity "in culture, in language and in population."
 He said America would have to "accommodate" those who come here.

 All that he expected from those south of the border was that they have a desire to provide better opportunities for their families.
 Basically, we have to keep accommodating everyone but U.S. citizens.

 For those of you keeping score at home, this puts Huckabee just a little to the left of Dennis Kucinich on illegal immigration and border control.
-The only difference is that Kucinich supports amnesty for aliens from south of the border
+The only difference is that Kucinich supports amnesty for aliens from south of the border and north of Saturn.

 In a widely quoted remark, Huckabee denounced a Republican bill that would merely require proof of citizenship to vote and receive government benefits as "un-Christian, un-American, irresponsible and anti-life," according to the Arkansas News Bureau.
 Now, where have I heard this sort of thing before?
 Hmmm ... wait, now I remember: It was during the Democratic debates!